toytransactions/transactions/README.md

 ### Design Considerations

   - The design of the solution focuses on simplicity, safety and code-readability.
-  - Where possible, the solution uses strongly typed aliases to avoid issues with mixing up variables.
+  - The solution uses strongly typed aliases to avoid bugs with mixing up variables that have the same type (e.g. ClientId, TransactionId).
-  - Prices are represented with rust_decimal::Decimal, to avoid floating point issues.
+  - Prices are represented with `rust_decimal::Decimal`, to avoid floating point issues.
   - The code is designed to return errors gracefully instead of panicking (one place where it falls short is that it stores all transactions in-memory and memory allocation is considered infallible).